vanhauser-thc/thc-hydra/README.md

 SPECIAL OPTIONS FOR MODULES
 ---------------------------
-Via the third command line parameter (TARGET SERVICE OPTIONAL) or the -m command line option, you can pass one option to a module.
+Via the third command line parameter (TARGET SERVICE OPTIONAL) or them command line option, you can pass one option to a module.
 Many modules use this, a few require it!